R0drigo-0/Celestial_Bodies_Simulator/README.md

 # N-body simulation

-Given a system of celestial bodies (stars, planets,etc.), mutually affected by gravitational forces, describe their motion.
+Given a system of celestial bodies (stars, planets,etc.), mutually affected by gravitational force.
 Each body has a mass and an initial position and velocity.
 Each other body exerts an attraction force on it that depends on the masses and relative distance.

 ## Project structure